 | Yellowstone | Jun-Aug | Sep-Oct | Lamar Valley in fall for wolf watching without crowds |

-| Grand Canyon | Jun-Aug | Nov-Feb | North Rim closes mid-Oct but South Rim is quiet in winter |
+| Grand Canyon | Jun-Aug | Nov-Feb | South Rim is quiet in winter; check North Rim status after the 2025 fire |

-| Yosemite | Jun-Sep | Nov-Apr | Valley is magical in snow and almost empty |
+| Yosemite | Jun-Sep | Nov-Apr | The valley is a different world in snow and almost empty |

-| Rocky Mountain | Jun-Sep | Oct, May | Trail Ridge Road opens late May, before summer rush |
+| Rocky Mountain | Jun-Sep | Oct, May | Trail Ridge Road opens late May, before the summer rush |

-| Acadia | Jul-Aug | Oct, May | Fall foliage in Oct is peak beauty with manageable crowds |
+| Acadia | Jul-Aug | Oct, May | October foliage is peak beauty with manageable crowds |

-| Grand Teton | Jul-Aug | Sep-Oct | Fall colors + elk rut with half the summer visitors |
+| Grand Teton | Jul-Aug | Sep-Oct | Fall colors plus elk rut with half the summer visitors |

-| Olympic | Jul-Aug | Apr-May, Oct | Shoulder seasons have wildflowers or fall color |
+| Olympic | Jul-Aug | Apr-May, Oct | Shoulder seasons bring wildflowers or fall color |

 | Glacier | Jul-Aug | Sep | Going-to-the-Sun Road open, summer crowds gone |